ekweible/dotfiles/README.md

 Dotfiles setup originally forked from [atomantic's dotfiles][atomantic-dotfiles].
 Also draws inspiration from [Zach Holman's dotfiles][holman-dotfiles].
+And more recently, a minimal zsh theme and some iTerm2 configuration inspired by [Stefan Judis' iTerm2 + zsh setup][judas-iterm-zsh].

-Huge thanks to both of those projects!
+Huge thanks to all of these people and the resources they've shared!

 ## What/Why